Rshep3087/raycast-joystick/README.md

 ## Features

-- **Get Now Playing**: View all currently playing songs across all users on your Subsonic server
+- **Get Now Playing**: View your currently playing song on your Subsonic server

 ## Setup